learn-co-students/SENG-LIVE-080822-phase-1/03_DOM_Events/README.md

 ```
 div.addEventListener('click', () => console.log('hi'));

-// as events are triggered, event objects are passed as an argument to callbacks
+// As events are triggered, event objects are passed as an argument to callbacks
 div.addEventListener('click', (e) => console.log(e));

 ```